Jeptha Atherton

 Colonel Jeptha Atherton (c.
-1733–1787) was a North Carolina landowner, slave owner, politician and American Revolutionary War leader in Northampton County, North Carolina.
-He served in the military throughout the American Revolutionary War (1775–83).
+1733–1787) was a North Carolina landowner, slave owner, politician, and militia officer in Northampton County, North Carolina, during the American Revolutionary War.
+He represented Northampton County at the North Carolina Provincial Congress and in the North Carolina House of Commons, and rose through the militia ranks from major to colonel, commanding the Northampton County Regiment for the final years of the war.
+Atherton was a founding landowner of what became Jackson, North Carolina, donating the use of his land for the county’s courthouse in 1762 and establishing a plantation that included a tavern, store, and gristmill.
+He is also remembered as the owner and breeder of Janus, a British-born stallion regarded as a foundation sire of the American Quarter Horse.

 Profession

 Jeptha Atherton was born ante 1735, probably in Bermuda.
 He settled in Northampton Courthouse, Northampton County, Province of North Carolina in 1762, near what is now the courthouse square in Jackson.
 Atherton allowed the use of his land (which he had purchased from Barnaby Thomas, a brother in law of Willie Jones) for county court meetings, while establishing a large plantation, including horse breeding and stables, a gristmill, a tavern, and a store.

 He became a prominent local farmer, politician, and later, the Northampton Regiments' first Major during the Revolutionary War period.

 By the time of the First Census of the United States, Atherton held a total of 35 slaves.
 This was perceived to be a considerable number by those from the Upland South, where men were classified as planters if they held 20 or more slaves.
 His last will and testament makes a big emphasis on the redistribution of his slaves amongst his descendants following his death.